Father Kevin O’Donnell is one of the most notorious paedophiles in Australia.

 Emma was abused in O’Donnell’s final years at Sacred Heart Primary School.

 She didn’t tell her parents until O’Donnell was eventually jailed because she was “prohibited” from speaking ill of the clergy at school, but after O’Donnell’s disgrace, the prohibition was removed and Emma was free to tell her parents.

 Her parents knew something was wrong.
-In the 1990s, Emma had developed into a disturbed teenager and tried to commit suicide on multiple occasions.
+In the 1990s, Emma developed into a disturbed teenager and tried to commit suicide on multiple occasions.
 Katie was also acting out.
-She was drinking to numb the pain and in 1999, at the age of 15-years-old, she stepped in front of a speeding car.
+She was drinking to numb the pain and in 1999, at the age of 15 years old, she stepped in front of a speeding car.

 She was left with permanent intellectual and physical disabilities.
 She requires full-time care.

 Chrissie and Anthony were devastated.
 They lodged a complaint with Melbourne archdiocesan sex abuse commissioner Peter O’Callaghan and a forensic investigation revealed both Emma and Katie had been sexually abused by O’Donnell.

 Emma received a written apology from the Archdiocese of Melbourne.
 However, a written apology is often not enough to provide closure or comfort.